seguraaonda/seguraaonda/wp-content/plugins/author-avatars/readme.txt

 == Screenshots ==

-1. Very simple set up of the widget on an empty blog.
+1. Very simple set up Gutenberg block in a empty blog.
-2. The Widget configuration panel.
+2. Gutenberg block.
 3. Examples of what the <code>[authoravatars]</code> shortcode can do.
 4. Shortcode helper available from the WYSIWYG editor on the edit post page.
 5. List of users with name and biography
+6. The Widget configuration panel.
+7. Advance Gutenberg blocks options

 == Changelog ==

+2.0.2
+removed PHP 7 return type

+2.0.2
+Fixed padding in Gutenberg sidebar

+2.0.1
+Added missing files

+2.0.0
+Gutenberg support added :-)

 = 1.18 =
 PHP 7.3 errors